How the Phone Book Evolved to a Digital Cell Phone Directory

 Social Media Is EVERYTHING

-Not only do the Yellow Pages still have to compete with the more traditional forms of advertising, but they also have to compete with digital age where there is an unlimited amount of resources, some free.
+Not only do the Yellow Pages still have to compete with the more traditional forms of advertising, but they also have to compete with the digital age where there is an unlimited amount of resources, some free.

 More and more people are turning to social media and other forms of digital advertising because of its popularity.
 Eventually, the paper phonebook will be useless, and everything will be online.